keuller/knockout-rest/README.md

 At the end we applying this view model object into the page, using `ko.applyBindings` function.
 So simple, ha?!

-##Defining REST service
+## Defining REST service

-`knockout-rest` is just a wrapper to jQuery's ajax methods.
-This is the reason why we need jQuery.
+`knockout-rest` provides a simple to connect to the server using Ajax calls.
 To define a REST service in view model is so simple, by adding this line in your code:

 	var service = ko.rest.service(['endpoint_url']);

 After invocation this method, it will return an instance of REST service object provided by `knockout-rest`.
 This object provide to us a few methods that allow us make requests to the service, with no bother us with implementation details of $.ajax API.

-##Defining server side REST endpoints
+## Setting server side REST endpoints

 In the server side we expect the follows endpoint convention: